 What are Biofilms?

 So we have these bacteria called planktonic bacteria.
-Alright, so essentially we’re not talking about planktonic bacteria.
+Essentially, we’re not talking about planktonic bacteria.
 Planktonic bacteria, they’re kind of bacteria that antibiotics kill.
 Biofilms rest on top of planktonic bacteria.
-It’s like that protective force field if you will.
+It’s like that protective force field, if you will.
 So when we look at biofilms, they are like the force field.
-So if you watch that movie, 300, where they have all these Roman—Greek soldiers so to speak.
-Well, what happens in that movie they have their spear and then they have their shield, right?
-And the whole goal is they use their shield to protect them and they come in there and jab with the spear.
+If you watch that movie, 300, where they have all these Roman—Greek soldiers, so to speak.
+Well, what happens in that movie is they have their spear and then they have their shield; and the goal is they use their shield to protect them and they come in there and jab with the spear.

 Now the bad bacteria puts out toxins and produces things called lipopolysaccharides.
 If we have fungus, it will produce mycotoxins and endotoxins, things that actually are toxic to our body.
 They can create leaky gut.
 They can cross the blood-brain barrier and they can even create mood disruptions, anxiety, depression, and who would have thought all that can come from your gut and it also can disrupt digestion.
 If we have poor digestion, we can’t break down proteins, fats, ionized minerals and all the things that we eat we can’t reconstitute them into our body and into our energy system.
-So really important, if we have bad bacterial issues, we want to be able to kill the bacteria and one of the biggest obstacles preventing us are going to be the biofilm.
+So really important, if we have bad bacterial issues, we want to be able to kill the bacteria.
+And one of the biggest obstacles preventing us, are going to be the biofilm.
 So that’s what the biofilms are.

 How Do Biofilms Work?

-Now they were having issues even with biofilms affecting medical transplants such as hips and knees and prosthetic devices.
+Now, they were having issues even with biofilms affecting medical transplants such as hips and knees and prosthetic devices.
 They’re even using things like silver—silver coatings like in colloidal silver to help prevent and break down biofilm.
 Some of the research, we’ll go over here in a bit shows that silver can help break down biofilm 70-97%.
 See the references below for that study.

 So we really want to be able to affect biofilms because they can affect our guts, but they can also affect even conventional allopathic surgeries.
-There are a lot of research coming out over the last 15 years.
+There are a lot of research studies coming out over the last 15 years.
 It’s becoming a big issue that biofilms are a big problem and they’re trying to address it with these different things such as silver and even Mānuka honey for wound issues because these films are protecting the antibiotics from actually working.
 They are preventing the antibiotics from working.

-Bad bacteria can also create more leaky gut, can allow undigested food particles to slip through the gastrointestinal tight junctions in our intestinal tract, get into the bloodstream where our immune system is not used to seeing and start creating a feeding frenzy so to speak and we get a case of mistaken identity because are immune systems are seeing proteins and particles that are in the bloodstream that typically aren’t there.
-So it can create leaky gut, it can create more toxicity, it can then put stress on our immune system as well and skew out our TH1 and TH2 balance and it can create an issue where we’re making more higher amounts of TH2 in our body and our immune system is starting to hyperrespond to self tissue, autoimmune, self killing self.
+Bad bacteria can also create more leaky gut; it can allow undigested food particles to slip through the gastrointestinal tight junctions in our intestinal tract; it can get into the bloodstream where our immune system is not used to seeing and start creating a feeding frenzy, so to speak.
+And we can get a case of mistaken identity because our immune systems are seeing proteins and particles that are in the bloodstream that typically aren’t there.
+So it can create leaky gut, it can create more toxicity, it can then put stress on our immune system as well and skew out our TH1 and TH2 balance.
+And it can create an issue where we’re making higher amounts of TH2 in our body and our immune system is starting to hyper respond to self tissue, autoimmune, self killing self.

 So imagine you’re coming home from work you put your key in the house, but the hole’s filled in.
 Someone put some Silly Putty in there.
 Well, now the key doesn’t work, right?
 Think of the key as like the thyroid hormone.
 Think of the keyhole as like the receptor site.
 So if we have something in there, whether it’s inflammatory proteins, interleukins, antibodies—that’s gonna prevent that key or that hormone from locking into the receptor site and creating that metabolic effect that we want.

 Natural Biofilm Treatments

 I have a video on this where I put it in my Vitamix or your Magic Bullet, blend it up really nice.
 Add some hot water to it.
 Throw in a French press.
 Let it sit for 3 or 4 minutes.
 Filter it out.
 Squeeze a quarter of a lime and a little bit of honey in there.
 And—boom—you got a great drink that you can sip all day that will help keep things moving.
 It’s a natural prokinetic meaning it keep your guts and your intestines moving.
-It’s anti-inflammatory.
-It’s anticoagulant so it keep cells from sticking to each other, so keep things flowing and it’s a biofilm disruptor.
-Lots of great studies on this.
-I’m gonna post it below in the reference section.
+It’s anti-inflammatory and anticoagulant so it keep cells from sticking to each other.
+It keep things flowing and it’s a biofilm disruptor.
+There are lots of great studies on this.
+I’m going to post it below in the reference section.
 Take a look at it if you need.

-So again, like I mentioned before, these herbs are gonna help the efflux pumps, which are gonna basically—the efflux pumps are basically, you’re in a boat.
+So again, like I mentioned before, these herbs are going to help the efflux pumps.
+Efflux pumps are basically, let’s say you’re in a boat.
 The boat’s taking on water and you put the bilge pump on or you get your bucket and you start scooping the water from the boat, back into the water.
 That’s like an efflux pump.
 Just imagine the antibiotics is being the water.
-Now the problem is if we want to sink the ship or sink that bacterial component, we don’t want the bilge pump or we don’t want the person to pick up the bucket and start putting the water or the antibiotic in this analogy back out into the ocean, we want that boat to take on water so it sinks.
-We want that bacteria to take on the antimicrobial and sink.
-So the herbs tend to also have an effect at inhibiting efflux pumps, okay?
-Think of efflux pumps as your bilge pump or the someone taking that pale and baling up the water.
-That’s the efflux pump.
+Now the problem is, if we want to sink the ship or sink that bacterial component, we don’t want the bilge pump or we don’t want the person to pick up the bucket and start putting the water or the antibiotic in this analogy back out into the ocean.
+We want that boat to take on water so it sinks.
+Also, we want that bacteria to take on the antimicrobial and sink.
+So the herbs tend to also have an effect at inhibiting efflux pumps.
+Think of efflux pumps as your bilge pump or that someone taking the pale and baling up the water.

 Cloves are shown to be to be antibiofilm as well.
 It has that nice little cinnamon smell to it, that Christmas-y smell.
 Very good, very antibiofilm.
 We put this in our GI Clear Two product and the cloves help with the biofilms there.